-I like salads that are filling and are good enough to be a meal in themselves.
-For this reason, I especially love using chickpeas (aka, garbanzo beans).
+I can't get enough of salads that are a meal in themselves.
+Some of my favorite salad recipes include my Pesto Potato Salad, and my summer favorite, Mango Salad.
+All fresh, hearty, and perfect for lunch or dinner!
+I especially love using chickpeas (aka, garbanzo beans) in my salads.
 They are hearty enough to serve as an entire meal and are an excellent source of plant-based protein as well.
 I highly recommend having chickpeas as part of regular meals if you’re on a vegan or vegetarian diet.

-To make this lightly spiced chickpea salad, we will use the following ingredients:
+To make this Easy Chickpea Salad, you will need the following ingredients:

 - Chickpeas - Preferably use dried chickpeas instead of canned chickpeas (see below, for tips on cooking dried chickpeas)